torkve/vim-markdown-extra-preview/README.md

 browser.

 The Python-Markdown library is included.
-However, Vim must be compiled with Python support (`+python`) and the matching version of Python must be installed on the system.
+However, Vim must be compiled with Python support (`+python` or `+python3`) and the matching version of Python must be installed on the system.
 The plugin checks this when called and will fail with an error message if Python is not available.

 ## Usage